vplesko/OrbLang/docs/references/reference_orb_operators_unary.md

 Returns the negated value of `oper`.

-`oper` must of a type based on one of signed integer of floating point types.
+`oper` must of a type based on one of signed integer of floating-point types.

 ## `~ oper`